MRCIEU/gwas2vcf/README.md

 Tool to map GWAS summary statistics from tab-delim to VCF with on the fly harmonisation to a supplied reference FASTA.

+### Bug fixes ##

+- 8c9a75b1 fixed an error where reading in GWAS files EA and NEA were incorrect leading wrong betas

 ### Installing

 ```